anuaruddin/elgar/README.md

 Researchers and developers can collaborate on ontology development using Protégé, ensuring consistency and accuracy.

 Acknowledgment:
-It’s great to know that this research received partial support from Interface Corporation, Japan.
-Collaborations like this contribute to advancements in IoT technologies.
+This research received partial support from Interface Corporation, Japan.

 ---